Summer in Warsaw: things to do in Warsaw in the summertime

 Donutting on a dry ski slope in Ochota

-From May until September.
+From the end of April until September.
 Location: Górka Szczęśliwicka hill, Park Szczęśliwicki, Drawska 22 Street (Ochota).
 Location on Google map.
 A fun outdoor seasonal attraction for children aged 3+ and adults, available on a dry ski slope (Górka Szczęśliwicka, the highest hill in Warsaw, 152 m), in the Ochota district of Warsaw.
 Polish name: pontony zjazdowe.
 On hot days, a water mist is turned on on the slope.
 Besides donutting, you can also enjoy there an Alpine Coaster, playgrounds, and an outdoor swimming pool (open from June) in Szczęśliwicki Park where the hill is located.
+It is recommended to use helmets.
 More in Polish.

 Alpine Coaster in Warsaw’s Ochota district